sbanert/tomography-course/README.md

 Lecture slides can be found in the Lectures directory.

 ## Exercises
-Exercises will soon be found here.
+The exercise sheet can be found in the Exercise directory.

 ## Lab sessions
 You will find a fully configured Python environment with GPUs and all libraries pre-installed under the address